mattallen-it/MRTG-Enterprise-IAM-Lab-Series/Lab-30-IAM-Operations-Monitoring-and-Governance-Capstone/README.md

 powershell.exe -ExecutionPolicy Bypass -File "C:\MRTG-Audit\audit-review-marker.ps1"
 ```

-The action still referenced the expected PowerShell script.
+The action continued to reference the expected PowerShell script.

-`ExecutionPolicy Bypass` was acceptable for the lab but would require stronger script controls in production.
+The use of `ExecutionPolicy Bypass` reduces reliance on PowerShell execution-policy controls.
+Production automation should use stronger script integrity and application-control measures.

 ![Scheduled Task Action Review](screenshots/lab-30-10-scheduled-task-action-review.png)

 ---

-### Step 11 - Reviewed the Scheduled Task Artifacts
+### Step 11: Review the Scheduled-Task Artifacts

-The task folder was reviewed.
+The task folder was reviewed on `MRTG-DC01`.

 Folder: